jbms/sphinx-immaterial/docs/customization.rst

         Scope of site preferences (i.e. cookie consent, content tabs, color palette).
         If you have multi-site project, you can set this to "/" to share preferences between all sub-sites.
+See the :ref:`version_dropdown` section on how to setup a multi-site project.

 .. confval:: sphinx_immaterial_external_resource_cache_dir